 It’s natural to be nervous, but a few simple precautions will ensure your trip is stress-free.
 Here are nine ways to stay healthy if you’re travelling while pregnant.

-Travel insurance is important no matter what your circumstances are, and it’s absolutely vital if you’re pregnant.
+Travel insurance is important no matter what your circumstances are, and getting travel insurance while pregnant is absolutely vital.
 It’s rare, but if anything goes wrong while you’re away (whether you’re abroad or not) then treatment or medical care will be incredibly expensive even for minor injuries.

 Take a travel pillow when you’re on the go

-A pillow will come in handy whether you’re travelling by plane, train or car.
+Though it’s safe to travel during pregnancy, it’s not always comfortable.
+But there’s little things you can do to ensure you’re comfortable.
+A pillow will come in handy whether you’re travelling by plane, train or car during pregnancy.
 You can support your neck, stop your head from falling into a funny position if you choose to sleep, and even cushion your lower back.

 Travel pillows are also useful if you’re delayed and need to sit and wait for a long time.